jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 how to measure sleep duration
 #############################################################################

-The following tests show an approach to creating a program that returns the difference between a given sleep and wake time.
+The following tests show an approach to writing a program that calculates the difference between a given sleep and wake time.

 .. toctree::
   :titlesonly: